MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-setting-configure-per-app.md

 ## Create a group for your VPN users

 Create or choose an existing group in Azure Active Directory (Azure AD).
 This group must include the users or devices that will use per-app VPN.
-To create a new group, see [Add groups to organize users and devices](../fundamentals/groups-add.md).
+For the steps to create a new group, go to [Add groups to organize users and devices](../fundamentals/groups-add.md).

 ## Create a trusted certificate profile